 Rule Timing and What to Expect Next

-Originally, the proposed rule could have potentially affected the FY2023 reporting year, but that has since been pushed back to an unknown date.
+Originally, the proposed rule could have potentially affected the FY2023 reporting year, but regulators have now set an April 2023 date for a final rule.

 There are a few complicating factors at this stage: